mitchelllisle/data-privacy-papers/README.md

 <div class="arxiv-entry">
-  <h3><a href="http://arxiv.org/abs/2406.19035v1">SD-BLS: Privacy Preserving Selective Disclosure and Unlinkable
+  <h3><a href="http://arxiv.org/abs/2406.19035v2">SD-BLS: Privacy Preserving Selective Disclosure of Verifiable
-  Revocation of Verifiable Credentials</a></h3>
+  Credentials with Unlinkable Threshold Revocation</a></h3>
   <img alt="Category Badge" src="https://img.shields.io/badge/Cryptography and Security-D91E36">
   <p><b>Published on:</b> 2024-06-27T09:41:13Z</p>
   <details>
     <summary>More Details</summary>
     <p><b>Authors:</b> Denis Roio, Rebecca Selvaggini, Andrea D'Intino</p>
     <p><b>Summary:</b> It is of critical importance to design digital identity systems that ensure
 the privacy of citizens as well as protecting them from issuer corruption.
-Unfortunately, what Europe's and USA's public sectors are currently developing does not offer such basic protections.
-We aim to solve this issue and propose a method for untraceable selective disclosure and privacy preserving revocation of digital credentials, using the unique homomorphic characteristics of second order Elliptic Curves and Boneh-Lynn-Shacham (BLS) signatures.
-Our approach ensures that users can selectively reveal only the necessary credentials, while protecting their privacy across multiple presentations.
-We also aim to protect users from issuer corruption, by making it possible to apply a threshold for revocation to require collective agreement among multiple revocation issuers.</p>
+We aim to solve this issue and propose a method for selective disclosure and privacy preserving revocation of digital credentials, using the unique homomorphic characteristics of second order Elliptic Curves and Boneh-Lynn-Shacham (BLS) signatures.
+Our approach ensures that users can selectively reveal credentials signed by a certain issuer, which can be interactively revoked by a quorum of other agreeing issuers without revealing the identity of users.
+Our goal is to protect users from issuer corruption by requiring collective agreement among multiple revocation issuers.</p>
   </details>
 </div>